aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_coefficient-procedures-and-functions/gmp_coefficient_setmulti.rst

 .. note::

-    -  This procedure cannot be used if the column refers to the objective variable.
+    -  This procedure cannot be used if the objective variable is passed as *column*.

     -  In case the generated mathematical program is nonlinear, this procedure will fail if one the columns is part of a nonlinear term in